moetunes/Nextwm/README.md

   * Desktop switcher can show number of open windows on unfocused desktops and in fullscreen mode
   * Option to show number of windows open in the desktop switcher in the config and rc file
   * Clicking on the current desktop in the switcher will focus the next window
+  * Added option in the config and rc files for opening new window at the top or bottom of the stack when using attach aside

 ###Installation